Who We Serve

 2. Acts as a substitute for ‘real’ currency.

 • In 2013, FinCEN became the first U.S. regulatory agency to issue interpretive guidance on virtual currencies.
-Here, FinCEN sought to clarify the application of BSA to “users,” “administrators,” and “exchangers” of virtual currency.
+This effort clarified the application of the BSA to various roles within the ecosystem, including “users,” “administrators,” and “exchangers.”

 Four Important Money Services Business Considerations for FinTech Companies